nasyrov/laravel-local-server/README.md

 ### Viewing the local server logs

 Often you'll want to access logs from the services that local server provides.
 For example, PHP errors logs, Nginx access logs, or MySQL logs.
 To do so, run the `composer local-server logs <service>` command, where `<service>` can be any of `php`, `nginx`, `mysql`, `redis`.
-This command will tail the logs.
+This command will tail the logs (live update).
+To exit the log view, simply press `Ctrl+C`.

 ## Testing